huronhuronski/Datumo/README.md

 for now, but list in it can be written sloppy, not necessarily in python notation, there can be other characters than numeric, app also recognizes decimal numbers.
 Does not yet read more than one line from text file.

-To run the app in docker container:
+To run the app in docker container open terminal and:
-- clone remote github repo with `git clone https://github.com/huronhuronski/Datumo.git`
+- clone remote github repo with `git clone https://github.com/huronhuronski/Datumo.git` in desired location
+- change directory to cloned repo`cd Datumo`
 - build local docker image: `docker build --tag datumo-app .`
 - run image in a container: `docer run -p 5000:5000 datumo-app`
 - go to http://localhost:5000/